Genetic Counseling (GENC)

 0 Course Units

-In this continuation of GENC 6400, the goal is to increase awareness of the many facets of genetic counseling as a career.
+The goal of this course is to increase awareness of the many facets of genetic counseling as a career.
 The students will learn how to obtain a license and register to take the American Board of Genetic Counseling Certification Examination.
 Members of the genetics community from Philadelphia and the surrounding area provide lectures describing the current state of the profession.
 Students will explore professional issues by reviewing the National Society of Genetic Counseling position statements and legislative initiatives.
-This seminar also helps prepare students for the demands of the genetic counseling profession by focusing on emotional well-being through a process group facilitated by a professional counselor.
-Students will present a journal club reflecting a paper that discusses current trends in genetic counseling.
-During the semester, students will write Op-Ed pieces exploring contemporary issues that may impact patient care or the genetic counseling profession, identify community resources for adults with neurodevelopmental disabilities, and prepare abstracts of their thesis research for submission to a conference.
+Students will prepare for the demands of the genetic counseling profession by focusing on emotional well-being through a process group facilitated by a professional counselor.
+Students present in journal club on paper that discuss current trends in genetic counseling.
+During the semester, students write Op-Ed pieces exploring contemporary issues that may impact patient care or the genetic counseling profession, identify community resources for adults with neurodevelopmental disabilities, and prepare abstracts of their thesis research for submission to a conference.

 Spring